Heavy gunfire reported at Burkina Faso military base

 Associated Press

+Defense Minister Aime Barthelemy Simpore told state broadcaster RTB that a few barracks had been affected not only in Ouagadougou but in “some cities elsewhere.”
+He denied, however, that President Roch Marc Christian Kabore had been detained by the mutinous soldiers, even though his whereabouts remained unknown.

-State broadcaster RTB carried a news headline describing the gunfire as “acts of discontent by soldiers.”
+A news headline on the state broadcaster described the gunfire as “acts of discontent by soldiers.”

 “The military hierarchy is working to restore calm and serenity in the barracks,” it read.
 “Contrary to some information, no institution of the republic has been targeted.”